How to Make Money on The Internet (Free Guide)

 This is important to think about because if your idea involves building an online store or a membership site and you have absolutely no existing audience or brand awareness, you will need a plan to generate traffic... and lots of it!

 Even if you are not planning to build a site like this, you still need to read the following info because it applies to any kind of website.

 Yes, a lot has changed with regards to websites since I started, but the one thing that continues to rule is quality, targeted content.
-The more you build, the better off you'll be in the long run.
+The more you build that focuses on a specific audience, the better off you'll be in the long run.